KenjiTECHinc/web-adblocker/README.md

-# adblocker
+# LinkedIn AdBlocker ⛔
-Adblocker extension when browsing the web.
+This project is made as a Google Chrome extension for blocking out "Promoted" posts from LinkedIn when browsing the website.